top of page

 Miracles hold a broad spectrum of interpretations humans have given to unusual occurrences or events.
 For example, if one person misses a flight that later crashes into a mountain, they might consider their weak timing a miracle, which is why the person is not part of the tragedy.
 Changing from perspective, the flight crash is a disaster for all the passengers who died and for their families and friends.
 Believers in a deity usually interpret this occurrence of one person staying alive as God saving them, but the reflection of why He did not save the 170 other passengers is not to be questioned.

 There are also miracles in the form of stories and scriptures for which it is expected to believe in them, like believing that Jesus raised the dead or Mohamed rode the winged Buraq horse.
 People who grow up in an environment with an image of God that is merciful but also cold in his justice in a very mysterious way, tend to be scared to question religious sources.
 Being surrounded by the idea of an inconsistent God is why good things are understood as a gift from God, like a student graduating, and bad things as a form of punishment, like falling from the stairs.
 Not being able to see the cause-effect approach of things, but always covering it with the idea of God giving or taking away something, is why there is always an emotional approach to events.
+God's presence in every process that takes place is a mindset that we refer to as occasionalism.
+This way of processing events in daily life is one of the many ways that religion pollutes the human's natural ability to process information logically.
+It is such a strong way of indoctrinating God's presence that questioning anything about Him means questioning a supernatural being that is only as far from you as your own blood vessels are, as Muslim scholars would teach children about how far God is, by also referring that He encapsulates the whole universe at the same time.

 Someone who has been fed for years with this mentality will not be open to questioning God's work and his most beloved human, Mohamed, for whom He created the universe.
-A believer questioning miracles also means questioning God and His power to perform miracles, which is the highest form of disrespect towards Him.
-This also means they should fear falling from stairs with the possibility of being paralyzed for the rest of their life, having a car crash, or having a health condition as a result of God's curse for questioning Him.
+A believer questioning miracles also means questioning God and His power to perform miracles and any occurrence that does not fit inside the laws of physics, which is the highest form of disrespect towards Him.
+Their God, Allah, who is merciful but also cold in his justice in a very mysterious way, as referred to above, means they should fear falling from stairs with the possibility of being paralysed for the rest of their life, having a car crash, or having a health condition as a result of God's curse for questioning Him.
 This might be another important reason why many people believe in the scriptures instead of choosing to question them.
-The events as they are, have their natural cause and, if you ever fall from your bed at 5 AM, it is because you had a poor position when turning around, but for a Muslim, it might be a sign and a gift from God so that you would wake up at the same time for the morning prayer.
+The events, as they are, have their natural cause, but not for a Muslim, whose God is present everywhere at any time.
+If you ever fall from your bed at 5 AM, it is because you had a poor position when turning around, but for a Muslim, it might be a sign and a gift from God so that you would wake up at the same time for the morning prayer.
 This is just an example of the approach I discussed above.

 Occasionalism